 Allianz offers a wide range of policy options specially tailored to those who pursue alternative travel destinations and experience.
 Thus they are a perfect fit for most GoNOMAD readers.

 Plans can be updated and changed any time via their website, but just because World Nomads travel insurance is internet based, that doesn’t mean you should be worried about the quality of service.
 World Nomads has offices in Sydney, as well as business units in Europe and North America, all of which can be easily reached by telephone.

 Additionally, World Nomads is backed by Allianz, a large and secure financial institution and through which World Nomad clients are supported 24 hours a day,7 days a week in 28 countries by the Mondial Assistance Group, a travel assistance provider.

-Michael DiNalale is a student at the University of Massachusetts and an intern at GoNOMAD.com.
+Michael DiNalale is a graduate student at the University of Massachusetts and a former intern at GoNOMAD.com.